concilify/stackage-aws-lambda-nuget/README.md

 # stackage-aws-lambda-nuget

-## Fake Runtime
+## Fake Runtime API

 ### Installation

-To enable debugging lambda functions that use the custom runtime install the fake runtime package as a global tool.
+To enable debugging lambda functions that use the custom runtime install the Fake Runtime API package as a global tool.
 To use a pre-release package you will need to specify the version.

 `dotnet tool install --global Stackage.Aws.Lambda.FakeRuntime [--version {VERSION}]`

 ### Starting up

-With the fake runtime installed, run `fake-lambda-runtime` in a console to start it up.
+With the Fake Runtime API installed, run `fake-lambda-runtime` in a console to start it up.

-Alternatively, if you have cloned this repository, you can build and run the fake runtime using the Powershell script `run-fake-runtime.ps1`.
+Alternatively, if you have cloned this repository, you can build and run the Fake Runtime API using the Powershell script `run-fake-runtime.ps1`.
 In which case you need not install the global tool.

+## Lambda Template

+### Installation

+TODO

 ## Examples

 ### Debugging

-The two examples lambda functions are both .NET console apps so can be easily be started in debug mode in your favourite IDE, remembering to start up the fake runtime.
+The two examples lambda functions are both .NET console apps so can be easily be started in debug mode in your favourite IDE, remembering to start up the Fake Runtime API.

 The `launchsettings.json` in the examples overrides the `AWS_LAMBDA_RUNTIME_API` environment variable.
-This follows the pattern `localhost:9001/{FUNCTION_NAME}` which allows the fake runtime to support multiple lambda functions.
+This follows the pattern `localhost:9001/{FUNCTION_NAME}` which allows the Fake Runtime API to support multiple lambda functions.

-When the lambda function runs it connects to the fake runtime and waits for invocations.
+When the lambda function runs it connects to the Fake Runtime API and waits for invocations.

 The lambda function can be invoked using one of the following methods: